U.S. Stocks Edge Up to Start the Week

 Japan's Nikkei Stock Average fell 1.3%, logging its largest one-day percentage decline since April.

-In South Korea, the Kospi index closed down 0.5%, while Hong Kong's benchmark index got a boost from technology stocks.
+South Korea's Kospi index closed down 0.5%, while Hong Kong's benchmark index got a boost from technology stocks.

 Ese Erheriene contributed to this article.